 Our team is diverse – it makes us stronger.
 That's why we focus on creating an inclusive environment where our people can thrive both as professionals and as individuals.
 This includes investing in their skills and knowledge, making sure that our employees feel good, both physically and mentally, by providing support, and encouraging employees to lead and engage in some initiatives that address various aspects of sustainability in the environment and society in which we live.

-Moreover, in summer, employees of KPMG in Latvia can work short Fridays (four-hour working days) to fully enjoy summer – to go to the nature, focus on sports activities or simply relax.
+Moreover, in summer the working hours of KPMG in Latvia on Fridays are reduced by half (four-hour working day) to let the team fully enjoy the summer - go to the nature, focus on sports activities or simply relax.

-KPMG in Latvia offers all employees webinars and training courses on mental health.
-In addition to practical training in the areas required for the job, we offer colleagues to listen to experts on mental health, motivation and personal well-being.
-This is especially important during a pandemic, when we strengthen the team spirit and the mental health of each colleague, both in our daily work and in the form of remote lectures.
-Employees have access to health insurance, which also covers mental health care services.
+As our employees’ mental and physical well-being is put above all else, in addition to practical training in work-related areas employees of KPMG in Latvia are offered various webinars and trainings within the Well-being Program.
+This is especially important during the pandemic, when we strengthen the team spirit and the mental health of each colleague remotely, both in our daily work and in the form of remote lectures.
+Employees have access to health insurance, which also includes mental health care services.

-We are among the first companies in the country to join and sign the Latvian Diversity Charter.
-It is a voluntary agreement aimed at promoting respect and inclusion in the workplace.
-KPMG was represented at the event by partner Evija Sturca: “We at KPMG are aware that the diversity of the people in our team is one of the success factors that lubricates our business and growth.”
+We are among the first companies in Latvia to join and sign the Latvian Diversity Charter.
+It is a voluntary agreement aimed to promote respect and inclusion in the workplace.
+At the event KPMG was represented by partner Evija Šturca: “We at KPMG are aware that diversity of people in our team is one of the success factors that contributes to our business and growth.”

 KPMG holds annual charity auctions in which KPMG employees auction their own gifts to other colleagues, from healthy sweets to equestrian trainings.
 The proceeds of the auction are donated to charity – to one of KPMG's priority areas of corporate responsibility.